ahbalbaid/Project_2024-15/Report.md

 <img width="886" alt="max-whole" src="https://github.com/user-attachments/assets/fb75f9fb-977f-4301-bad0-3ae774a725ca">
 <img width="886" alt="max - merge" src="https://github.com/user-attachments/assets/96427764-c97d-43ae-b27c-ff8d6bf3bf2a">
+Here we can see that the average time for each thread for whole function goes down.
+This can be explained since each worker thread has less computation to do, which goes hand in hand with the merging graph, which also goes down as the number of processors goes up.
+The array creation time should be the same since there is only one process doing the creation.
+MPI Scatter seems to follow a downwards - trend, this could be explained by the time required to send smaller chunks of data is generally lower than sending larger chunks, which can reduce the overall communication time.
+The whole function max time, which is held by the master process staying nearly the same is due to the master process having to perform a final merge sort call with the chunk sorted array at the end.
+However, the max time of merging is downwards because workers have a smaller chunk to compute as the processor count goes up and is divided amongst more processors.

+Merging refers to comp and Gather / Scatter refer to comm, these can be renamed in future submissions once Grace is up.
 Sorted Array\
 In order: Avg - Whole Function, Array Creation, MPI Scatter, Merging, MPI Gather, Sort Validation, Max - Whole Function, Merging
 ![avg - whole](https://github.com/user-attachments/assets/006fbe41-d66c-4fcd-b767-0d56e5ce2dfe)